brandonzstride/kocaml-cubing/README.md

 ---

 **Status updates**:
+* 13 Oct 2023 -- coordinates are limited to only their appropriate moves.
+All symmetry and memoized coordinates are tested and working (still without reflection).
+Only generators are memoized.
 * 12 Oct 2023 -- symmetry coordinates work but without reflection symmetry.
 * 08 Oct 2023 -- symmetries work without orientations.
 Symmetry coordinates failing moves.
 * 06 Oct 2023 -- all raw coordinates work completely under move sequences starting from random permutations.
 However, the reflection symmetry is broken.